 Unlike in most films, a lot of the chemicals commonly used in a lab are transparent liquids or white powders.
-This is for a number of different reasons, but generally speaking, colours in chemistry usually arise due to metals like iron, copper or chromium.
+This is for a number of different reasons, but generally speaking, colours in chemistry usually arise due to the presence of metals like iron, copper or chromium.

-For instance, the mineral corundum has the molecular formula $Al_2O_3$ and in its pure, mineral form, is a transparent/white crystal.
+For instance, Corundum has the molecular formula $Al_2O_3$ and in its pure, mineral form, is a transparent/white crystal.

-If we take this exact same mineral, $Al_2O_3$, and introduce trace amounts iron, titanium or chromium, we can create vibrant blue or red crystals.
+If we take this exact same mineral and introduce trace amounts of iron, titanium or chromium, we get vibrant blue and red crystals.
 In fact, the crystal forms of corundum with trace amounts of iron and titanium, and chromium, respectively, are what we know as sapphires and rubies.

 These colours arise as the result of electron transitions within the metal impurities.
-In a similar way, many of the coloured powders one encounters in chemistry labs are compounds with a metal centre surrounded by a number of substituent branches called 'ligands'.
+In a similar way, many of the common coloured substances one encounters in chemistry labs are compounds which are structurally composed of metal centres surrounded by a number of substituent groups called 'ligands'.
 These complexes are called metal (or 'coordination') complexes.

 What is a Metal Complex?